ajcr/rolling/README.md

 The module is tested with Python 3.5 and above and Python 3.4 is also known to work.
 Python 2 is not currently supported.

+You can install the module using `pip install rolling`.

+Alternatively, you can install it from source:

 ```
 git clone https://github.com/ajcr/rolling.git
 cd rolling/